taeke/WD/README.md

 -----

 I game up with the following setup:
-- A dll knowing the rules of the game : WDGameEngine.dll
+- A dll knowing the rules of the game : WDGameEngine.dll;
+- A website for watching the game progress;
-- A commandline application which controls the game : contoller.exe
+- A commandline application which controls the game : GameRunner.exe;
+- A commandline application for hosting the website and the communication between all the other applications : GameServer.exe;
 - Commandline applications which are the bots
-- A website for watching the game

 <a name="technique used"/>